vinli/docs/index.md

 [https://dev.vin.li/parameters.json]

 Each parameter is referenced by a "CamelCase" key throughout the platform.
-Lookup up this key inside of te
+Lookup this key inside of the json referenced above.

 * name - English name of the parameter (i.e. "Calculated Load Value")
 * description - text describing the parameter in more detail